hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### Get authorisation to use the API

-In order to use CTC Traders API your software needs to interact with the Government Gateway to [get authorisation](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).
+In order to use the CTC Traders API your software needs to interact with the Government Gateway to [get authorisation](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).

-### Get an EORI number to do business with the EU

-To trade with the EU after the UK leaves, traders will need to [get an EORI number](https://www.gov.uk/eori).

 ### When these changes are happening